Aryamirsepasi/SwiftBench/README.md

 ## License

-MIT License - See LICENSE file for details.
+See LICENSE file for details.

 ## Contributing